-Our 6-week learning programme, designed as a practical and team-based experience for KS2 primary school classes.
+Our STEM Challenge is designed as a practical and team-based experience for KS1 & KS2 primary school classes.

 In every STEM Challenge, young people will develop key investigation skills through self-directed learning.
 Each project is a practical challenge that children can work through together, building communication and teamwork skills.

 Linking closely to the primary science curriculum, each project has a ‘real-life’ application to the world of work in STEM here in the North East.